By Tim Lambert

 The first new council houses in Andover were built in Floral Way and were ready by 1964.
 By 1968 4,000 ‘immigrants’ had arrived from London.
 By 1968 the council had built over 1,000 houses and 5 new schools.
 Council houses were built north of the town at Cricketers Way, River Way, and Admiral Way.
 About 500 new private houses were built in Andover by 1968.
 By 1981 the population of Andover had risen to 51,000.

 In the late 1960s Andover town centre was redeveloped and some industries there were relocated to the edge of the town.
-A new shopping centre, The Chantry Centre was built in the late 1960s.
-It was extended in 1989.
+A new shopping centre, The Chantry Centre opened in 1970.
+It was extended in 1990.

 The council also tried to diversify the industry in Andover.
 In the 1960s Walworth, Industrial Estate was built.
 The first factory there began operating in November 1964.
 Another industrial estate, Portway was also built.
 By 1969 24 new factories had been built in Andover.
 In 1966 Twinings the tea and coffee firm moved to the town.
 Another industry in Andover was engineering.